ENSpunks/Causal-Relativity-Public-/README.md

 | Light           | Electromagnetic Induction      | Classical Electromagnetism | \(\nabla \times \mathbf{B} = \mu_0 \mathbf{J} + \mu_0 \epsilon_0 \frac{\partial \mathbf{E}}{\partial t}\) | \(\nabla \times \mathbf{B} = \mu_0 \mathbf{J} + \mu_0 \epsilon_0 \kappa \nabla \cdot \mathbf{E}\) |
 | Light           | Light Wave Equation in Vacuum  | Classical Electromagnetism | \(\nabla^2 \mathbf{E} - \frac{1}{c^2} \frac{\partial^2 \mathbf{E}}{\partial t^2} = 0\) | \((1 - \kappa^2) \nabla^2 \mathbf{E} = 0\)                    |

-**Notes:**

-- \(\kappa\) represents a spatial causality coefficient in Causal Relativity, which would need to be defined or derived from the interaction dynamics between causal spheres.
-- The term \(\frac{1}{c}\) in the Causal Relativity wave equation is suggested to equate \(\kappa\) with the speed of light in terms of spatial causality, but this is a speculative interpretation for this framework.
-- These equations aim to illustrate how electromagnetic phenomena might be described without a time component, focusing on spatial causality instead.

 #### **Gravity**

 ![Gravity](https://github.com/ENSpunks/Causal-Relativity-Public-/blob/main/Causal%20Sphere%20Diagrams/Assets/g.PNG)​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​